 - Irritation and/or depression

-Drinking tea, coffee, alcohol or fizzy drinks aren’t enough – these beverages do contain water, but they’re dehydrating fluids which cause further water loss from your body’s reserves.
-So make sure you drink to your good health all year round.
+Drinking tea, coffee, alcohol, or fizzy drinks isn’t enough.
+While these beverages contain water, they’re dehydrating fluids, meaning they cause further water loss from your body’s reserves.
+So make sure you drink to your good health all year round with delicious, pure (distilled if you can) water.